2024–present Serbian anti-corruption protests: Reprisals against education workers

 On 4 March, Prime Minister Miloš Vučević said that professors and teachers who protested will not receive the first part of their February salary.
-That same day, a brawl erupted in the National Assembly, during which opposition MPs threw smoke bombs during a session.
+That same day, a brawl erupted during a session in the National Assembly, during which opposition MPs threw smoke bombs.

 The salary of education workers was reduced between 50 and 100 percent; in some cases, high school teachers were paid only 2,191 RSD (less than 20 EUR).
 The Independent Trade Union of Teachers of Serbia (NSPRS) issued an official statement: "If the wages of school employees are reduced, and that reduction is not a consequence of legally implemented and legally prescribed disciplinary proceedings against each individual employee whose wages are reduced, the persons responsible for such proceedings will be the subject of lawsuits and criminal charges filed by NSPRS and every affected employee."
 An informal group of IT experts invited citizens to join the "Solidarity for Education" network and donate to help educators.

-Due to attacks by pro-government tabloids on the President of the executive board of Assicurazioni Generali Serbia, Dragan Filipović, and the expulsion of civil society activists in January, the organizers of a large international fair that was supposed to be held in Belgrade canceled the event, according to the magazine Nova Ekonomija.
+Due to attacks by pro-government tabloids on the President of the executive board of Assicurazioni Generali Serbia, Dragan Filipović, and the expulsion of civil society activists in January, a large event planned in Belgrade by the association was canceled, according to the magazine Nova Ekonomija.